Sample-optimal single-copy quantum state tomography with shallow-depth measurements: UNITARY ENSEMBLE

 \section{UNITARY ENSEMBLE}

-Here, we employ unitary ensemble generated from shallow depth circuits.
-The first one is ${\cal E} = \mathrm{Cl}(k)^{\otimes n/k}$ [Fig.~\ref{fig2}(a)], and the second is obtained by stacking $k$-qubit blocks in a brickwork manner [Fig.~\ref{fig2}(b)].
-Denoting the first unitary as $U_1$ and the second as $U_2$, the overall unitary is given by $U = U_2 U_1$.
-In both cases, the circuit can be realized by a local quantum circuit of depth $\mathcal{O}(k)$ \cite{bravyi2021clifford}.
-Therefore, if $k = \mathcal{O}(\log n)$, it ensures a shallow quantum circuit.
-Throughout this paper, we assume that $k$ divides $n$, so that there are $m=n/k$ blocks in each layer, and that $k$ is even, which allows each block to be further divided into two sub-blocks of size $k/2$.
+We consider two unitary ensembles generated by shallow-depth local circuits.
+The first is the block Clifford ensemble $\mathcal{E}_1=\mathrm{Cl}(k)^{\otimes n/k}$ [Fig.~\ref{fig2}(a)], where each $k$-qubit block is independently sampled from the Clifford group.
+The second is a two-layer brickwork ensemble, obtained by applying two layers of $k$-qubit Clifford blocks in a staggered pattern [Fig.~\ref{fig2}(b)].
+Writing the two layers as $U_1$ and $U_2$, the overall unitary is $U=U_2U_1$.
+In both cases, the circuit can be implemented by a local quantum circuit of depth $\mathcal{O}(k)$~\cite{bravyi2021clifford}.
+Thus, choosing $k=\mathcal{O}(\log n)$ gives logarithmic-depth local circuits.